 also ventured in the famous Gujarati theatre production house named the Sanjay Goradia production.

 Another well-known Gujarati theatre is the 'Avni Theatre production'.
 It is very famous with the NRI Gujarati audiences.
 This theatre was started by a theatre personality Amee Trivedi in the year 2000 with an aim to set up its own tradition.
 Now, this theatre's name has become must to remember with the Gujarati theatre.
 The debut venture of Avni was 'Lajja Taney Maara Samm', which was the biggest hit of the year 2000-01.
-It toured seven countries namely Kenya, UAE, The United States Of America, Belgium, The United Kingdom, Holland, Canada and Portugal, at a stretch and did 51 shows in just 104 days.
-Another play by "Avni" was "Lagangaadu Chaale Aadu" which got world premiere in London on 8th November 2003 and became the first play in Gujarati theatre to get an international premiere.
-The same play was staged to United States in 2005 and the Gujarati people there loved it very much.
+Another play by "Avni" was "Lagangaadu Chaale Aadu" which became the first play in Gujarati theatre to get an international premiere.

 Plays of Gujarati Theatre

 The Gujarati play - Rustom, Jabuli and Sorab, which are based on the popular dramatic tale of Shah Nama, is considered as the beginning of Gujarati theatre.
 It was staged at the Grant Road Theatre of Mumbai on October 29 in 1853.
-"Bhavai", the popular folk form of Gujarat was not much related to theatre earlier but now it has been incorporated into most of the Gujarati theatres.
-Now, there has been a significant development in the theatre of Gujarat, which includes experimental and street theatre work of Hasmukh Baradi's Garage Theatre.
-Now, the issues, which are raised in Gujarati theatre, are like bride price, witches, women's health, alcoholism, vaccination etc.
+Bhavai, the popular folk form of Gujarat was not much related to theatre earlier but now it has been incorporated into most of the Gujarati theatres.
+Currently, social issues and awareness is being spread via Gujarati theatre, like the evils of dowry, womens equality and health, alcoholism, vaccination etc.

 .
 The Gujarati theatre has inspired thinking of the people, created social awareness and national spirit during pre independence days.